openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 PC basis with dependent random variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of *dependent* variables, it is possible to build up an
+In the case of *dependent* variables, it is possible to build up an
 orthonormal basis as follows (see [soizeghanem2004]_):

 .. math::